nemster/candy_dispenser/README.md

 # CandyDispenser

 `CandyDispenser` is a blueprint to manage the distribution of any number of fungibles to people depositing a fungible (`GBOF`).
-When a user deposits a `GBOF` a `DckslapDepositedEvent` is emitted; this event can be intercepted by a bot that generates a random number from 0 to 999 and pass it to the `CandyDispenser` component.
+When a user deposits a `GBOF` a `GbofDepositedEvent` is emitted; this event can be intercepted by a bot that generates a random number from 0 to 999 and pass it to the `CandyDispenser` component.

 The owner can deposit any number of fungibles in `CandyDispenser` and define up to 10 rules accordig which the fungibles will be sent back to the depositor.

 ## `new`
 Use this function to instatiate a new `CandyDispenser` component.